react-page/react-page/README.md

 ### I wrote a plugin that causes lags

 It is important to trigger `onChange` only when you really want to update the editable state.
 Do not fire `onChange` excessively.
 A good way to reduce calls of `onChange` is to debounce it.
-Values above 100ms are acceptable, depending on the device.
-If you can afford it, set it to something higher - a second for example.
 We recommend using lodash: `npm i --save lodash.debounce`.

 ```js